Quite a number of companies have already moved their COBOL workloads away from the mainframe. Many have chosen

 - IBM Cobol

-Check out AMT COBOL, our fully automated COBOL transformation engine.
+Check out AMT COBOL, our fully automated COBOL transformation and refactoring engine.

 - high degree of automation, including testing through TestMatch;